-Haflinger breed portrait: The blond all-rounders
+Haflinger - The fascinating blond all-rounders

 Contents

-The history of Haflinger horses
+The history of the Haflinger

 Use and breeding objectives of Haflinger Horses throughout history